algolia/instantsearch/README.md

 };
 ```

-All your template files that need to be injected values should have the `.hbs` extension ([read more on Handlebars](https://handlebarsjs.com)).
+The template files support the [Handlebars](https://handlebarsjs.com) syntax to inject values passed to `create-instantsearch-app`.
 You can see examples in the [`templates`](templates) folder.
 Then, pass the path to your template when generating the app.

 Using the API: